-In order to maintain our mission of student healthcare we have recently reviewed our policies and Faculty and Staff are no longer eligible for services at the Student Health Center.
+In order to maintain our mission of student healthcare, Faculty and Staff are not eligible for services at the Student Health Center.

-Faculty or Staff should contact their Primary Care Physician or a local area Urgent Care Center for their medical needs
+Faculty or Staff should contact the UH Health Family Care Center, their Primary Care Physician, or a local area Urgent Care Center for their medical needs.

-Contact your insurance company for options or go to our After-Hours webpage for local area Convenient or Urgent Care Center.
+Contact your insurance company for options or go to our After-Hours webpage for local area Convenient or Urgent Care Centers.

 The Campus Pharmacy is available to UH Students, Faculty and Staff.